 Significant credit blunders that are on public record are included in your credit history.
-This includes bankruptcy, foreclosure, repossession, and lawsuit judgments.
+This includes bankruptcy, foreclosure, and repossession.

 Your credit history doesn’t include things like your gender, income, or whether you receive government assistance.

-If you’ve already ordered your annual credit reports for this year, you can purchase a single or 3-in-1 credit report from the three credit bureaus.
+If you've ordered a free annual credit report within the past 12 months, you can purchase a single or 3-in-1 credit report from the three credit bureaus.

-If you do something wrong, like fall behind on credit card payment for 30 days or more, it goes on your credit history.
-Lenders and other businesses that check your credit history see these negative items and may use them against you when you apply for a credit card, loan, or another credit-based service.
+If you do something wrong, like fall behind on credit card payment for 30 days or more, it's recorded in your credit history.
+Lenders and other businesses that check your credit history can see these negative items and deny your application or apply risk-based pricing when you apply for a credit card, loan, or another credit-based service.

 Most negative information stays in your credit history for seven years.
 The exception is bankruptcy, which can remain in your credit history for 10 years.
 While public records like bankruptcy and foreclosure are removed from your credit history after the credit reporting time limit runs out, they still remain on public record with your local court indefinitely.